The 8 Best Alternatives to SodaStream are:

 It differs in one key aspect that it doesn’t rely on CO2 tanks to carbonate water.

-With the Bonne O, you won’t have any more hassle of having to exchange and store bulky tanks
+With the Sparkel, you won’t have any more hassle of having to exchange and store bulky tanks

-The Bonne O was designed and are made by a Canadian Company so I am confident that the product is of
+The Sparkel was designed and are made by a Canadian Company so I am confident that the product is of the

 The Sparkel carbonates water using Carbonation Sachets.

-Now when a tablet is placed in the Bonne O it makes CO2 gas which is then transferred to the water and thus carbonates it.
+Now when a carbonation powder is placed in the Sparkel it makes CO2 gas which is then transferred to the water and thus carbonates it.

-I need to emphasize that the Carbonation tablets are not directly added to the water instead they are placed in a separate compartment and only the CO2 gas produced is then transferred to the water.
+I need to emphasize that the Carbonation Powder is not directly added to the water instead they are placed in a separate compartment and only the CO2 gas produced is then transferred to the water.

 So no chemicals are added to your water.

-1 carbonation tablet will make a one-liter bottle of carbonated beverage.
+1 carbonation sachet will make a one-liter bottle of carbonated beverage.

-You can see the Bonne O in action in the short video below.
+You can see the Sparkel in action in the short video below.

 Cons of the Sparkel

-- You will have to order CO2 tablets when finished, though they are much cheaper than CO2 tanks.
+- You will still have to order CO2 Sachets when finished, though they are much cheaper than CO2 tanks.

-- Carbonation process is much slower than a SodaStream think 4-5 minutes to fully carbonate.
+- The carbonation process is much slower than a SodaStream think 4-5 minutes to fully carbonate.

-- Uses electricity unlike most SodaStream machines or The Drinkmate
+- The Sparkel uses electricity unlike most SodaStream machines or The DrinkMate

 Pros of the Sparkel